-Sharlene Peterson, educational coordinator for Genesis School of Natural Health, recently participated in a radio interview with Jessica Dooley, MH.
+Sharlene Peterson, Educational Administrator for Genesis School of Natural Health, recently participated in a radio interview with Jessica Dooley, MH.
 Focus: Choosing the correct herbs to support a busy life and mind!

 Archive for Author Sharlene